 Lauren is a member of the UK Sport Lottery Funded British Paratriathlon Squad.
 She is based in Portsmouth and is coached by Robin Brew.
 Having previously competed in two Paralympic Games as a swimmer, Lauren competed in the debut Paratriathlon in Rio and won a silver medal.
-In September 2018, she was announced as a contestant on BBC Strictly Come Dancing.
+She also reached the semi-finals of BBC Strictly Come Dancing in 2018.

 Lauren came to triathlon having already been to two Paralympic Games as a swimmer in 2008 and 2012.
 She went to her first Paralympics in Beijing aged just 15 and competed at the London 2012 Paralympic Games.
 Her background in swimming provides a significant strength in triathlon.
 She was born without a right forearm and competes in the PTS5 classification, which will be included in the Tokyo 2020 Paralympic Games.

 Lauren competed in her third Paralympic games at Rio de Janeiro in 2016.
 This time competing in the first ever Paratriathlon, Lauren took home a silver medal.
 Lauren would be a consistent feature on the podium in the following two years with five gold medals in the five major events she entered in 2018.
 This success guided her to win at the ITU World Triathlon Grand Final on the Gold Coast in September.

 Lauren continues to be the reigning ETU European champion after seven consecutive victories including her most recent gold medal in Valencia.
 She extended her gold medal tally with a 1st place finish at the Tokyo ITU Paratriathlon World Cup.
 Lauren also secured three silver medals in 2019 from the GBR National Championships, the Groupe Copley World Paratriathlon Series in Montreal and the ITU World Triathlon Grand Final at Lausanne.